TangHan54/auto-modelling/readme.md

 # Note

-- TO DO: Feature selection, pre-processing, evaluation metricss
+- TO DO: Feature selection, evaluation metricss

 # Thoughts